NATO chief in new campaign to bring in Finland and Sweden - ExBulletin

 - NATO chief in new campaign to bring in Finland and Sweden

-- Pakistan.
-Lahore police charge ex-Pakistani PM Imran Khan with murder and terrorism – The Economic Times Video
+- Has the government’s small boat plan put Calais people off crossing the Channel?

-- PM Narendra Modi congratulated with photo of Modi at Modi Stadium
+- Pakistani police charge ex-PM Imran Khan with murder and terrorism after violent rally

-- President Joko Widodo will deliver land certificates directly to Wonorejo residents
+- President Joko Widodo this afternoon suddenly goes to the tax office in Surakarta Pratama, what’s up?